Overview

 Who Was This For?

-- Portability-focused vapers who wanted the smallest possible device
+- Portability-first people who want the smallest possible device

-- Casual users who take occasional puffs throughout the day
+- Casual users taking occasional puffs throughout the day

-- Fashion-conscious users who liked the candy color aesthetic
+- People who like the candy color look

 - Anyone wanting premium features